 In August 2019, Komodo introduced nSPV technology, the next generation of Simple Payment Verification (SPV).
 This new nSPV technology is hundreds, or in some cases even thousands, of times more efficient than traditional Electrum SPV server methods.

-As development continues on nSPV, several additional features are emerging: enabling Antara Modules to run on mobile devices, enabling static HTML wallets, compiling nSPV to Web Assembly (WASM) to support cryptocurrency transfers from within a web browser, improving opportunities for blockchain gaming, and using nSPV to integrate with the Internet of Things (IoT).
+As development continues on nSPV, several additional features are emerging: enabling UTXO smart contracts (known as Komodo Custom Contracts) to run on mobile devices, enabling static HTML wallets, compiling nSPV to Web Assembly (WASM) to support cryptocurrency transfers from within a web browser, improving opportunities for blockchain gaming, and using nSPV to integrate with the Internet of Things (IoT).